dy-tea/awm/README.md

 # run
 ./build/awm
 ```
-Addtionally, you can install awm to your wayland-sessions using:
+Additionally, you can install awm to your wayland-sessions using:
 ```sh
 sudo meson install -C build
 ````